abridged/collabland-dev/help-docs/key-features/smarttag.md

   Fully onchain with no central custodian holding funds, reducing "honey pot" risk.
 Every transaction is transparent and auditable.

 * **Instant Wallet Access**
   Members can receive tokens immediately with no setup.
-SmartTag automatically creates a noncustodial smart account for recipients.
+SmartTag automatically creates a noncustodial smart address for recipients.

 * **No Custody Risk**
   Your tokens stay yours until they're sent to your recipient's wallet.
 No pooled funds for hackers to target.